MK Dons 2016/17 Customer Charter

 Stadium Way West

-The customer services contact can be reached by email on firstname.lastname@example.org or by phone on 01908 622900 between the hours of 9am - 5pm Monday- Friday.
-In the absence of the Customer Service contact another member of staff from the sales and marketing team will respond on behalf of the Customer Services contact.
+The customer services contact can be reached by email on firstname.lastname@example.org or by phone on 01908 622901 between the hours of 9am - 5pm Monday - Friday.
+In the absence of the customer service contact another member of staff from the sales and marketing team will respond on behalf of the customer services contact.

-If the supporter or customer is unhappy with the reply, they can refer the matter to the Executive Director of the Club who will reply within ten working days of the complaint being referred to him or her.
-If the supporter or customer remains unhappy they can submit the matter to the Football League at email@example.com
+If the supporter or customer is unhappy with the reply, they can refer the matter to the executive director of the Club who will reply within ten working days of the complaint being referred to him or her.
+If the supporter or customer remains unhappy they can refer the matter directly to The Independent Football Ombudsman (IFO) using the following details:

 All staff whether full time, part time or casual labour employed on matchdays have a duty to act as ambassadors for MK Dons Football Club with a duty to proper supporter care and attention.